 This example is important: the procedure just described works to construct a basis of Nul A for any matrix A. The size of this basis will always be equal to the number of free variables in the linear system Ax = 0.
-How to find a basis for Nul A is something you should remember at the end of this course.
+How to find a basis for Nul A is something you should learn and remember.